dalejn/cleanBib/README.md

 # FAQ

 * Why do I receive an error when running the code?.
   * The most common errors are due to misformatted .bib files.
 Errors will usually provide an indication of the line or type of problem in the .bib file.
 They will require you to manually correct the `.bib` file of formatting errors or incomplete entries.
-If you cannot resolve an error, please open an `issue` and attach the error pasted into a `.txt` or a screenshot of the error.
+If you cannot resolve an error, please open an `issue`, paste the error text or a screenshot of the error, and attach the files that you used so that we can reproduce the error.
 We will try to help resolve it.
+* What should I do if the Binder crashes, times out, or takes very long to launch?
+  * Please refresh the Binder or re-launch from our step 2 instruction upon a crash.
+This has often resolved the issue.
+The environment will time out if you are inactive for over 10 minutes (but leaving the window open counts as activity).
+Long launch times can be due to a recent patch by us (temporary slow-down from re-building the Docker image) or heavy load on the server.
+Please try again at a later time.
+Please refer to the [Binder User Guide](https://mybinder.readthedocs.io/en/latest/index.html) and [FAQ](https://mybinder.readthedocs.io/en/latest/index.html) for other questions.
 * Will this method work on non-Western names?
   * Yes, the [Gender API supports 177 countries](https://gender-api.com/en/frequently-asked-questions?gclid=Cj0KCQiAmZDxBRDIARIsABnkbYTy9MHmGoR2uBhxEKANbT9B9EFVOSiRzbGeQi7nUn6ODH83s6-RZKwaAjpZEALw_wcB#which-countries-are-supported) but will classify genders with varying confidence.
 * Are self-citations included?
-  * We do not include self-citations by default.
+  * We do not include self-citations by default because we seek to measure engagement with and citation of other researchers' work.
 We define self-citations as those including your first or last author as a co-author.
 * What if a reference has only 1 author?
   * We count that author as both the first and last author.
 * What about gender-neutral names?